Morality (novella): Plot summary

 Seemingly satisfied with the outcome of Nora's actions, Winston agrees to pay her the money.
 He supposes that Nora will no longer wish to work for him now that she has seen his true face.
 Nora says she finds the whole situation repulsive and wonders why Winston would want to commit such a senseless act.
 Shortly afterward, she learns that Winston has committed suicide.
-Nora wonders about the videotape and whether or not it will be discovered.
+Nora wonders about the videotape and whether it will be discovered.

 As time passes, Chad and Nora are wracked with guilt over their complicity.
 Their optimism wanes as their fear of exposure increases.
 Chad starts drinking, while Nora has two affairs and develops a tendency for masochistic satisfaction during sex.
 They eventually divorce.
 Chad blames the failure and poor quality of his book on guilt and Nora's lack of faith in his writing talent.
 Nora is happy to be rid of Chad and begins working full-time at a hospital.
 Nora finds an old book titled The Basis of Morality in a used bookstore; she had previously seen it in Winston's study.
 After reading through it, Nora sadly concludes that there is little or nothing in the book that she didn't already know.